emirrcodes/php-slim-chat-backend/README.markdown

 # Chat Application Backend 🚀

-This is a lightweight PHP backend for a chat application, developed as part of the Bunq Backend Engineering Coding Assignment for my application about Backend Enginnering Intern TR.
+This is a lightweight PHP backend for a chat application.
 Built using the **Slim Framework** and **Eloquent ORM** with a local **SQLite database**, it supports public chat groups where users can join, send messages, and list messages.
 No GUI or authentication is included as per the task spec user identity is handled via **user IDs** in the request payload. 🛠️

 ## Project Structure 📂
 The project rocks a clean, organized setup with: